zshoorbajee/FlatironProject4/README.md

 The data was split into train, validation, and test sets.
 The models were trained on the training set and the final model was chosen based on performance on the validation set.
 The final model was given a score based on its performance on the test set.

-I made a simple baseline model and five additional models, experimenting with number layers, number of nodes, L2 regularization, and dropout regularization.
+I made a simple baseline model and five additional models, experimenting with number of layers, number of nodes, L2 regularization, and dropout regularization.
 The models were configured to run for 150 epochs, but early stopping was implemented if validation loss didn't improve in 20 epochs.

 ### Scoring and Evaluation: <a name="scoring"></a>
-I monitored several metrics for each model (loss, accuracy, precision, recall, F1, AUROC).
+I monitored several metrics for each model (loss, accuracy, precision, recall, F1, ROC-AUC).

 Ultimately, I'm looking for the model with the best **recall score**.
 The business case is that a news outlet wants to make sure it doesn't miss important crises that should be reported on.
 Therefore, it's important to know what level of false negatives the model produces, which recall aptly measures.